 But it's one thing to promise - and a completely different one to actually deliver.

 In order to pick the best option for your website, you want to look closer at what the provider is actually capable of.
 So, here is A Small Orange review on pricing, performance and overall features for shared hosting plans.

-A Small Orange offers a plethora of options for many different types of users.
-Have a look:
+A Small Orange offers a whole bunch of options for many different types of users.

-This right here is a textbook definition of a "one-stop shop".
+It is like a textbook definition of a "one-stop shop".
 Regular users may choose shared web hosting, while more advanced experts can pick either VPS or a dedicated server.
-A domain name is just a few clicks away and for the entrepreneurs, there's reseller hosting, so they can set up a hosting company of their own.
+A domain name is just a few clicks away, and for the entrepreneurs, there's reseller hosting, so they can set up a hosting company of their own.

 - Tiny - $5.92 per month, 1 website, 500MB disk space, 5GB bandwidth.